zenny-chen/GLSL-for-Vulkan/README.md

 #
 // preceded by spaces
     #
-// followed by spaces and precedint the directive
+// followed by spaces and preceding the directive
 #    define    MY_VALUE1    1

 // Commonly used